MAvRK7/FL-DABE-BC/README.md

-# FL-DABE-BC: A Privacy-Enhanced, Decentralized Authentication, and Secure Communication for Federated Learning Framework with Decentralized Attribute-Based Encryption and Blockchain for IoT
+# FL-DABE-BC: A Privacy-Enhanced, Decentralized Authentication, and Secure Communication for Federated Learning Framework with Decentralized Attribute-Based Encryption and Blockchain for IoT Scenarios

-Scenarios
+Read on Arxive -  (\href{https://arxiv.org/html/2410.20259v1}{arxive})

 Abstract